-BWX Technologies, Inc. is a specialty manufacturer of nuclear components and a service provider with an operating history of more than 100 years.
-During the Reporting Period, we operated in three reportable segments: Nuclear Operations Group, Nuclear Services Group and Nuclear Power Group.
+BWXT is a specialty manufacturer of nuclear components, a developer of nuclear technologies and a service provider with an operating history of more than 100 years.
 Our core businesses focus on the design, engineering and manufacture of precision naval nuclear components, reactors and nuclear fuel for the U.S. Government.
-We also provide uranium processing and environmental site restoration services, as well as a variety of products and services to customers in the nuclear power industry.
+We also provide special nuclear materials processing, environmental site restoration services, products and services to customers in the nuclear power industry, critical medical radioisotopes and radiopharmaceuticals and other advanced nuclear technologies.
 While we provide a wide range of products and services, our business segments are heavily focused on major projects.
 At any given time, a relatively small number of projects can represent a significant part of our operations.